 1. How often should my clock be oiled?

-Your clock should be oiled every 3 to 4 years depending on the quality of oil used.
+Your clock should be oiled every 7 to 10 years depending on the quality of oil used.
+The oil we use is VERY expensive but worth every penny.
 Never use lubricants that are not designed for clock use.
 Do not use sprays or oil every joint and gear in sight.
 "Never use WD-40".
 Clock movements usually need to be removed from their case for proper oiling of all critical points.
 For tall case clocks, such as grandfather clocks, we offer on the site service at reasonable rates.

 2. How often should my clock be cleaned?